 Seductive and surreal, Anna Halldin-Maule’s figurative paintings are rendered in hyper-realistic perfection.
 On one level, her impeccably executed works celebrate beauty and glamour, yet on another they reflect our collective obsession with fashion and appearance, exploring the ‘masks’ women wear while defining themselves by today’s standards of beauty.

 Halldin-Maule is an exciting young artist who is already gaining serious attention.
 Born in Gothenberg, Sweden, her grandfather was a celebrated Swedish painter who influenced Halldin Maule’s early efforts.
-After formal training at the Oland Art Academy, she relocated to the United States with her husband.
-She has since exhibited in both the US and Europe and her work is held in many important private and public collections, including the Balboni Collection, Lamborghini, Sant’Agata, Italy.
-BIO
+After formal training at the Domen Art Institute in Gothenburg, Anna Halldin-Maule has exhibited throughout the US and Europe.
+Her work is held in many important private and public collections, including the Count Ibex Collection of Realist Art, Germany and the Balboni Collection, Lamborghini, Sant’Agata, Italy.

 click link in title below to read interview with the artist Tea with Anna Halldin Maule / Hyperrealism Magazine issue 5, 2018 Click here to connect to Hyperrealism Magazine.

 HALLDIN + MAULE | Northern Light | October 1-31, 2018